 My name is Tara and I’ve been saved for twenty-four years.
 I just got married to my best friend last year, May 2016.
 I grew up in Charleston, SC but am now residing in Johnson City, TN.
 I have two cats, a love for books, and a passion for following Jesus and writing.
 The past year and a half have been some of the most challenging times of my life.
 It began with a whirlwind romance to my now-husband, Justin.
 We met online at Christian Mingle.
 We texted for about a week and then decided to meet in person.
 We dated for a month and a half.
 During this time, I prayed ceaselessly about him.

+My prayer for you as you read this book is that you will be encouraged as you discover that our God is the God of the impossible.
 Nothing that happens in your life is impossible for Him to handle (Luke 1: 37).
 He will do the impossible for you in each of these seasons.
 He is the God that can convert your pain to gain and cause all things to work together for your good (Romans 8: 28).
 I had to learn that lesson, and you may need to learn it too.
 Perhaps, you will discover—like I did—the God who waits to help you in your seasons of singleness, marriage, or divorce.